 There is Life After the DSM-IV TR

-This seminar will provide training for the mental health professional to navigate the new DSM-V. The history of the development of the DSM-V will be discussed, along with the resistance that the new version initially received upon its release.
+This seminar provided training for the mental health professional to navigate the new DSM-V. The history of the development of the DSM-V was discussed, along with the resistance that the new version initially received upon its release.